-The Company is moving forward with an ambitious, staged exploration program at Kunene.
+The Company has undertaken an ambitious, staged exploration program at Kunene.
 Following an extensive program of re-analysis of archived soil samples for cobalt, the historic soil geochemical anomalies depicted in Figure 3 have been confirmed in more detail (Figure 4).
-Field teams have been systematically mapping these areas in conjunction with an airborne electromagnetic ("EM") geophysical survey which was completed in August, 2018.
-The geochemical surveys, mapping and geophysical survey results are being used to develop the first drilling programs by Namibia Critical Metals at Kunene.
-An initial program of 4,000 m was initiated in October, 2018 to test as many of the high priority targets which are currently accessible before end of year.
-A further 3,500 m of drilling has been budgeted for follow-up in 2019.
+Field teams have been systematically mapping these areas in conjunction with an airborne electromagnetic ("EM") geophysical survey which was completed in August 2018.
+The geochemical surveys, mapping and geophysical survey results were used to develop the first drilling programs by Namibia Critical Metals at Kunene.
+Drilling commenced in October 2018 to test high priority targets and to date a total of 5,860 m has been completed.